firesim/firesim/docs/Advanced-Usage/Debugging-and-Profiling-on-FPGA/AutoCounter.rst

 The filtered modules can be indicated using one of two methods:

-1. A module selection annotation within the top-level configuration implementation.
-To use this method, add the ``AutoCounterCoverModuleAnnotation`` annotation with the name of the module for which you want the cover functions to be turned into AutoCounters.
+1. A module selection annotation within the top-level configuration implementation (when using Chipyard, this would usually be ``DigitalTop``, but can also be any other module).
+To use this method, add the
+   ``AutoCounterCoverModuleAnnotation`` annotation with the name of the module for which you want the cover functions to be turned into AutoCounters.
 The following example will generate counters from cover functions within the